craig-rylance/DLL-Injector/README.md

 Replace <process-name> with the name of the target process, e.g. notepad.exe.

 # Expected Behavior:
-Upon successful injection, the DLL will execute its defined behavior within the target process.
+Upon successful injection, the DLL will execute its defined behavior within the memory space of the target process.

 # Files